You’ve taken the tests, you’ve consulted with your audiologist, and you have your hearing aids—now how long can you expect them to last?

 Since you’ll most likely be wearing the hearing aids for the rest of your life, the lifespan of your devices is an important thing to know.
 Keep reading to learn about how long a hearing aid lasts, and what you can do to preserve your hearing aids for as long as possible.

 How Long Can Hearing Aids Last?

 Also, always store your hearing aids in a cool, dry place.
 Think about getting a special dehumidifier case, which keeps hearing aids as dry as possible.
+Another solution for keeping your hearing aids sanitized and dry is to invest in a UV Dry Box.
 Always remove the batteries before storing your hearing aids, in order to prevent any battery corrosion on the inside of your devices.

 If you keep up a daily cleaning routine and protect your hearing aids from moisture and other elements, your hearing aids should last you a full five years!
 While it may not seem like a long time for such complex electronic devices, hearing aid technology is ever-changing.
 Every five years can bring exciting new innovations straight to your ears!